Growing tomatoes can be difficult, but with these 10 easy to understand tips, you’ll be an expert in no time!

 Tip #7: Water consistently

 Get in the habit of checking if your plants need water.
-A quick way to check is to stick your whole finger into the soil, if it’s dry at the tip of your finger, you definitely need to water.
+Stick your whole finger into the soil, if the soil is dry at the tip of your finger, you definitely need to water.
 Purchasing a moisture sensor would be a great investment so you don’t ever have to wonder if you’re watering at the right time.

 Tip #8: Take care of pests naturally

 You didn’t spend all of this time and effort to grow big beautiful tomatoes just to spray them down with poison did you?
 I didn’t think so!
-Pests can be prevented by growing strong plants from healthy stock.
+Grow healthy and strong plants so they can stand up to pests.
 Insects have a tendency to attack stressed plants, so keep your plants healthy and happy by following all of these lovey tips and you’re less likely to get an infestation.

 Planting herbs and flowers next to tomatoes also may help deter bugs from eating your precious babies.
 Basil, oregano, garlic, marigolds, and nasturtiums are all helpful to keep the bugs away.